iamvirul/CSV-into-MySQL-Database/README.md

 # CSV-into-MySQL-Database

-The CVS-into-MySQL-Database project is a PHP-based tool designed to read data from CSV files and seamlessly import it into a MySQL database.
+The CSV-into-MySQL-Database project is a PHP-based tool designed to read data from CSV files and seamlessly import it into a MySQL database.
 This straightforward system aims to simplify the process of transferring data from CSV files into a structured MySQL database.

 ## Key Features